so145/CRC_metastasis-1/README.md

      alt=""
      width="100%" />
 <figcaption>
     Overview of the computational workflow.
 Schematic describing the computational analysis done in this project.
-To infer the spatial arrangement of cancer cell states and TME cells defined by scRNA-seq data, I coupled scRNA-seq data to spatial transcriptomics data (10X Visium), revealing cellular niches and spatial interactions associated with specific spatial niches.
+To examine the cellular heterogeneity and composition of malignant cell states and the tumour microenvironment in primary CRC and see how this landscape changes in liver metastasis, we integrated published pCRC scRNA-seq data and generated single nucleus Multiome RNA+ATAC data of liver metastasis.
+To predict transcriptional regulators of cancer cell states, we investigated the accessible chromatin landscape of cancer cells in our mCRC dataset.
+To infer the spatial arrangement of cancer cell states and TME cells defined by scRNA-seq data, we coupled scRNA-seq data to spatial transcriptomics data (10X Visium), revealing cellular niches and spatial interactions associated with specific spatial niches.
   </figcaption>
 </figure>